 - FileVault 2 is built into Mac OSX Lion and later, only allows full disk encryption, and is not open source

-- LUKS is an open-source option for Linux, supports multiple algorithms, but does not offer much support for non-Linux systems
+- LUKS2 is an open-source option for Linux, supports multiple algorithms, but does not offer much support for non-Linux systems

-VeraCrypt is a fork of TrueCrypt and is widely considered its successor.
-It performs all of the same functions as TrueCrypt and then some.
+VeraCrypt performs all of the same functions as the-now-discontinued TrueCrypt and then some.
 VeraCrypt adds security to the algorithms used for system and partitions encryption.
 These improvements make it immune to new developments in brute-force attacks, according to developers.
-You can find a full list of improvements and corrections that VeraCrypt made on TrueCrypt here.

 VeraCrypt uses 30 times more iterations when encrypting containers and partitions than TrueCrypt.
 This means it takes a bit longer for the partition to start up and containers to open, but does not affect application use.